captainALI21/Projects/Image-to-Sodoku/README.md

 # Sodoku Solver from Image
-This python code extracts the sodoku puzzle from an image and solves it
+This Python script extracts the Sodoku puzzle from an image and outputs the solved puzzle